 Annotations are used by Salt-SSH to connect to the node and deploy it.
-All annotations are prefixed with metalk8s.scality.com/:
+All annotations are prefixed with metalk8s. scality.com/:

-Anno- Description Detation fault ssh- Control plane IP of the node, must be accessible over SSH from the Bootstrap node None host ssh- Path to the private SSH key used to connect to the node None key- path ssh- Whether to use sudo to execute commands or not (root privileges are needed to false sudo deploy a node, it must be set to true if ssh-user is not root) ssh- User to connect to the node and run commands root user roles determine a Node responsibilities. taints are complementary to roles.
+Anno- Description Detation fault ssh-host Control plane IP of the node, must be accessible over SSH from the Bootstrap node None ssh-key- Path to the private SSH key used to connect to the node None path ssh- Whether to use sudo to execute commands or not (root privileges are needed to deploy a node, false sudo it must be set to true if ssh-user is not root) ssh-user User to connect to the node and run commands root roles determine a Node responsibilities. taints are complementary to roles.